How long does a vehicle wrap last?

 What's the typical ticket size for wraps & print?

-$2,800 to $7,500 per vehicle (color change); $400-$3,000 per fleet decal job.
-Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts average ticket by 60-150% versus single-service ticket.
+A substantial ticket for full color-change wraps, with smaller-ticket fleet decal jobs adding volume.
+Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts the average ticket well beyond a single-service ticket.
 The Polar Tint playbook is to lead with the customer's primary ask and stack adjacent services into the same ticket.

 What's the margin profile on wraps & print?

-55-70% gross margin on print + install combined.
-The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent vehicle wraps and custom print shops pay 100-1000%+ distributor markups, which eats into the same margin band Polar Tint operators capture cleanly.
+A solid gross margin on print + install combined (operator-level figures are disclosed in FDD Item 19).
+The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent vehicle wraps and custom print shops buy through distributors and pay distributor markups, a cost basis Polar Tint operators avoid.

 What equipment is needed to run wraps & print in a Polar Tint shop?